Transfer Chase Points To British Airways With 30% Bonus

 Redeem Avios for travel in British Airways first class

 British Airways Executive Club is also transfer partners with Amex Membership Rewards and Capital One.
-In the past we’ve sometimes seen transfer bonuses from Amex to British Airways, but we haven’t seen a bonus yet from Capital One.
+We do sometimes see transfer bonuses from those currencies to British Airways Executive Club as well.

 Redeeming British Airways Avios